Research in Charlotte-Mecklenburg Schools

 What is the relationship between UNC Charlotte and Charlotte-Mecklenburg Schools (CMS)?

 It is important to understand that while UNC Charlotte and CMS enjoy a close working relationship, each institution has its own procedures regarding inquiry and research.
 UNC Charlotte researchers are responsible for understanding the requirements of each and adhering to the processes prescribed by each institution.
-In some instances a project does not qualify as research under the UNC Charlotte Office of Research Protection and Integrity guidelines and does not warrant review by the IRB; nonetheless, the researcher is obligated to learn and follow the CMS processes with regards to contact with students, teachers, or staff to ensure his or her conduct is appropriate and professional.
+In some instances a project does not qualify as research under the UNC Charlotte Office of Research Protections and Integrity guidelines and does not warrant review by the IRB; nonetheless, the researcher is obligated to learn and follow the CMS processes with regards to contact with students, teachers, or staff to ensure his or her conduct is appropriate and professional.

 What kind of research is CMS interested in that could be done by a UNC Charlotte researcher?